 In 2015, H. Ma et al. carried sensitivity analysis and conducted local calibration of thermal cracking to propose typical pavement structure and facilitate the implementation of MEPDG in China.
 Three flexible pavements were selected in the northeast area of China to collect design data and calibrate the thermal cracking model.
 Climate stations in the USA with similar altitudes and climate type were chosen to adapt for selected roadway segments.
 Default axle load distribution was used instead of local axle load distribution because detailed axle load distribution was not available in China.
 Level 3 inputs were defined and used for materials.
 Sensitivity analysis was carried out in MEPDG including design temperature, layer thickness, types of base and subgrade, and air voids of asphalt concrete.
-It was found that thermal cracking model MEPDG provided a reasonable prediction on the thermal cracking in the northeast of China.[14].
+It was found that thermal cracking was increased in lower temperature.
+Local calibration was successfully done, and the longitudinal cracking model MEPDG provided a reasonable prediction on the thermal cracking in the northeast of China.[14].